 At the temple next to Lake Nemi, there was also a festival that was held to honor Diana.
 It was held between the 13th and 15th of August, during which the ancient Romans traveled to Nemi with torches and garlands.
 Once they arrived at the temple, they tied tablets inscribed with prayers to the fences around the temple.

-It’s a festival that became quite popular in the Roman empire, something which didn’t really happen before or is quite unheard of.
-After all, the cult of Diana was really just concentrated in a very small part of Italy, let alone the whole of the Roman empire.
+It’s a festival that became quite popular in the Roman Empire, something which didn’t really happen before or is quite unheard of.
+After all, the cult of Diana was really just concentrated in a very small part of the Roman Empire.
 The fact that it had an influence over the whole empire signifies its importance.

 Rex Nemorensis

-It was actually believed that the priest had a vital role in the worship of Diana and within Diana’s cult.
-The priest that is generally known as the one that was running the whole thing over at the lake of Nemi is referred to as Rex Nemorensis.
+It was believed that the priest had a vital role in the worship of Diana and within Diana’s cult.
+The priest who is generally known as the one who was running the whole thing over at the lake of Nemi is referred to as Rex Nemorensis.

-The story about how one becomes Rex Nemorensis, so how one obtains its priesthood, is quite a fascinating story.
-Believed it or not, but only run-away slaves were able to obtain the priesthood at the temple of Diana.
+The story about how one becomes Rex Nemorensis and obtains his priesthood, is quite a fascinating story.
+Only runaway slaves were able to obtain the priesthood at the temple of Diana.
 It could be obtained by slaying the previous priest with their bare hands.
-So no free man was able to obtain the status of priest.
+So no free man was able to obtain the status of a priest.

 Diana in Women and LGBTQ+ Rights

 Associated mainly with hunting and childbirth, the goddess Diana might not appear at first to be part of LGBTQ+ history.
-However her relationship with her female companions has resonated with many women throughout history.
-Also, she has had quite the influence as a symbol for women’s right.
+However, her relationship with her female companions has resonated with many women throughout history.
+Also, she has had quite the influence as a symbol for women’s rights.

 These ideas find their roots mostly in the different artworks that have been made about her.
-As indicated earlier, most of the art was made of just one version of Diana: the huntress.
-For starters, the mere fact that she is a huntress defies many gender categorizations that are applied to either women or men throughout history.
+Most of the art was made of just one version of Diana: the huntress.
+For starters, the mere fact that she is a huntress defies many gender categorizations that have been applied to either women or men throughout history.

-Some statues depicted Diana with bow and arrow – half naked.
-During the late 1800s and early 1900s, the views towards women rights was very different than it is now.
-During this time, however, most of the statues of Diana would obtain their status as symbol for woman and LGBTQ+ rights.
+Some statues depicted Diana with a bow and arrow – half naked.
+During the late 1800s and early 1900s, the views towards women’s rights were very different than now.
+During this time, however, most of the statues of Diana would obtain their status as a symbol for women and LGBTQ+ rights.

 LGBTQ+ Rights

 The relation of Diana to LGBTQ+ rights also finds its roots in arts, this time in paintings.
-A painting by Richard Wilson, painted around 1750, depict Diana and Callisto in the Alban Hills.
+A painting by Richard Wilson, painted around 1750, depicts Diana and Callisto in the Alban Hills.

-Callisto was one of Diana’s favorite companions, a beautiful woman that attracted attention from many mortals and non-mortals.
+Callisto was one of Diana’s favorite companions, a beautiful woman who attracted the attention of many mortals and non-mortals.
 She was so beautiful that Diana’s own father, Jupiter, wanted to seduce her.
 In order to do so, he would assume the appearance of his daughter.

 The very idea that Jupiter would more easily seduce Callisto in the form of a woman says a great deal about the perception of Diana and what kind of preference she had love-wise.
 After all, she was still considered a virgin without too many love relationships.
-This also left in the middle whether she was actually into man or woman.
+This also left in the middle whether she was actually into men or women.

 Diana’s Legacy Lives On